How NOT To Be A Spendthrift

 In recent times, such impulsive buyers have become increasingly irresponsible because, in the absence of cash, they are availing credit cards and piling up huge debts for themselves.
 Paying off their monthly dues becomes an uphill task, and they spend years repaying the borrowed money.

 The Thrifty and Frugal

-There are people who hardly spend a penny.
+Some people hardly spend a penny.
 The urge and temptation to splurge or to spend is something they prefer to keep themselves away from.
-It’s a one-way traffic for the money they have stacked up in their bank accounts with the exit door completely closed.
+It’s one-way traffic for the money they have stacked up in their bank accounts with the exit door completely closed.
 Such people enjoy a good living, and in the due course of time, are richer than you ever thought they would be.
-Saving each and every dollar is the mantra they believe in.
+Saving every dollar is the mantra they believe in.